rmrantunes/arrayql/README.md

 You are able to share your ideas or propose changes/features.
 Some problems are open to get a resolution:

-- [ ] Infer the types of the returned array.
+- [ ] Infer the types of the returned array, if possible, of course.
 - [ ] Check input errors (invalid object | array structure).
 - [ ] 🤔 Build a mutation option.
 Am I too crazy?
 I mean, who's gonna use it, anyway?